-Great company culture starts with great company values.
-People often use the two phrases interchangeably, but it's vital to know the distinction.
+Great company culture starts with solid company values.
+People often use those two phrases interchangeably, but it's vital to know the distinction between culture and values.

 Want pro tips on how to hire for company values?

 Many companies tout impressive values without truly reinforcing them.
 If you’re going to talk the talk, as they say, you need to also walk the walk.

 From internships to leadership, all employees should display the core values of your company in every action they take.
 Because the company culture is created through those values, the culture should reinforce them.
 If a company truly values innovation, they may regularly solicit new product ideas from their entire employee base.
 On the other hand, if trust is considered a value, having teams full of micromanagers doesn’t do much to support it.

 Values on paper don’t do much to drive anything.
 Keep an active eye on how everyone, yourself included, maintains and perceives the culture and how the business side can support it.